 Even Disaster Veterans Are Stunned By What's Happening In Honduras

-Even disaster experts are stunned by the devastation in the Honduras this fall.
+Even disaster experts are stunned by the devastation this fall in Honduras.

 "I've been to too many disasters all over the world," says Vlatko Uzevski, who arrived in Honduras last week from Macedonia to lead an emergency response team for Project Hope.